riot/compiler/README.md

 - *type*: either one of `template` `css` or `javascript`
 - *id*: unique preprocessor identifier
-- *preprocessorFn*: function receiving the code as first argument and the current options as second, it can be also asynchronous
+- *preprocessorFn*: function receiving the code as first argument and the current options as second

 ### registerPostprocessor(postprocessorFn)
 #### @returns `Set` containing all the postprocessors registered

-- *postprocessorFn*: function receiving the compiler output as first argument and the current options as second, it can be also asynchronous
+- *postprocessorFn*: function receiving the compiler output as first argument and the current options as second

 [travis-image]:  https://img.shields.io/travis/riot/compiler.svg?style=flat-square